rlautan/recras-wordpress-plugin/readme.md

 * Currency symbol - set to € (Euro) by default.
 * Decimal separator - set to , (comma) by default.
 Used in prices such as 100,00.
-* Use date/time picker script - please see the Date/Time picker section for details.
+* Use calendar widget - please see the Date/Time section below for details.
 * Theme for online booking - which theme the new online booking method will use.
   - "No theme" leaves it up to you to properly style it.
   - "Basic theme" sets some default styling to make it look a bit nicer.
 You can still override everything with your own CSS.